 The bulk of your packing list will be clothing, so consider each and every item carefully.
 Opting for higher quality materials will enable you to bring less.
 You may be used to wearing cheap cotton shirts, but they absorb sweat, which is why they tend to smell after just one or two wears.
 If you go for a polyester or merino wool material, then you will find that they wick away sweat and can, therefore, be worn for longer.
 They are also quick-dry, meaning that they can be washed and then dried overnight.

 Search sports, travel, outdoor, and camping stores for these odors resistant and quick-dry clothes.
 They cost a bit more, but you will only need to buy two or three of each to last you, even if you are traveling indefinitely.
+You can also use the waterproof spray for shoes and clothes and prevent any fabric from contact with water.
 In particular, invest in high-quality underwear and base layers.
 These will need washing the most, but it is worth a couple of minutes spent washing your socks each night for the benefit of an ultra-light packing list.